 Implementation:

-1. Tailored Modules: Collaborating closely with the YMCA, Dream Chaser Kids customized its modules to resonate with the attendees, ensuring relevance and engagement.
+1. Tailored Modules: Collaborating closely with the YMCA, Dream Chaser Kids customized its modules to resonate with student’s talents, ensuring relevance and engagement throughout.

 2. Consistent Engagement: The program was rolled out across three YMCA campuses over multiple semesters, with each iteration refined based on feedback and outcomes.

-3. Skill Enhancement: A significant focus was on skill development.
-Post-program assessments were instrumental in gauging the enhancement of students’ understanding of entrepreneurship and financial concepts.
+3. Skill Enhancement: Post-program assessments were instrumental in gauging the enhancement of students’ understanding of entrepreneurship and financial concepts.

 4. Project Creation: Central to the curriculum was the creation of real-world projects.
 By the program’s culmination, students had built projects ready for launch, demonstrating their acquired skills and knowledge.